neuvector/docs/CONTRIBUTING.md

 ## About this repo

-This repository contains the source for the NeuVector documentation site,published at https://open-docs.neuvector.com.
-Content is written in Markdown and built with [Docusaurus](https://docusaurus.io/).
+This repository contains the source for the NeuVector documentation site, published at https://open-docs.neuvector.com.
+Documentation content lives as Markdown files under `docs/`.
+The site itself is built with [Docusaurus](https://docusaurus.io/).

 ## Getting started